tuomassalo/vscode-cursory-glance/README.md

 # cursory-glance README

 VSCode extension that highlights the cursors when there are more than of them.
+(Using Atom?
+See the [Atom package](https://atom.io/packages/cursory-glance).)

 ## Features